connor-cliff/Excel_Project_Data_Analytics/README.md

 ### 3. Most Common Skills
 Aggregated skill frequency using the data model to identify the most frequently listed skills.

-Power Pivot was used to creat a relationship between these two tables.
+Power Pivot was used to create a relationship between these two tables.

 <img src="Resources/data_model.JPG">